gabrielalmir/microservice-user-signup-email/README.md

 - Docker for RabbitMQ and PostgresSQL
 - Maven

-You need to specify the EMAIL_USERNAME and EMAIL_PASSWORD in enviroment of `email` microservice before running.
+You need to specify the EMAIL_SMTP, EMAIL_USERNAME and EMAIL_PASSWORD in enviroment of `email` microservice before running.